Skip to content

 Only available within predefined rules.

 Within a predefined rule, rules is an instance of the underlying Protovalidate rule message being extended.
 For example, the rules variable made available to a CEL expression for a predefined rule extending StringRules is an instance of the StringRules message itself.
+You cannot access your extension field on rules, but it's available in the rule variable.
 See complex predefined rules for an example.

 Double functions#